 To my delight, Marcus Mucha, who heads the Mucha Foundation, replied: These are stunning!
 We love them!
 Very happy for you to move forward with these.
-OMG, Mucha's own descendant just complimented my work.
-I was on a serious high.

 Working with the Mucha Foundation was a true honor.
 Having an officially licensed product, seeing the Mucha logo on my own packaging, blew my mind—and gave me serious bragging rights with my Czech relatives.